 - A history of dividend growth significantly in excess of the rate of inflation, year after year, decade after decade, generation after generation.

-What a fantastic question!
-There are many places you can start.
-First, look up the current list of so-called "Dividend Aristocrats" published by research firm Standard and Poors.
-These are blue chip stocks that have raised their dividend every year for at least a quarter-of-a-century (25 years); an astonishing achievement.
+When it comes to finding blue-chip stocks for your own portfolio, there are a few places you can start.
+First, look up the current list of "Dividend Aristocrats" published by research firm S&P Dow Jones Indices.
+These are blue-chip stocks that have raised their dividend every year for at least a quarter of a century (25 years); this is quite an astonishing achievement.

-Next, look through the individual components of both the Dow Jones Industrial Average and the S&P 500, going page by page through something like the Value Line Investment Survey looking for firms with the financial ratios that appeal to you.
+Next, look through the individual components of both the Dow Jones Industrial Average and the S&P 500.
+Go page-by-page through something like the Value Line Investment Survey and look for firms with the financial ratios that appeal to you.

-Do not relax your standards when putting together your preliminary list of blue-chip stocks.
+Keep your standards high when putting together your preliminary list of blue-chip stocks.
 You're looking for extraordinary enterprises such as Johnson & Johnson, Colgate-Palmolive, and Hershey.
 You want to know that even if the country goes into the worst economic meltdown in centuries, the odds are decent your checks are going to arrive in the mail like clockwork.